TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 4\. up to date information. use of information and expiration

 You agree to notify Go Daddy within five (5) business days when any of the information you provided as part of the application and/or registration process changes.
 It is your responsibility to keep this information in a current and accurate status.
-Failure by you, for whatever reason, to provide Go Daddy with accurate and reliable information on an initial and continual basis, shall be considered to be a material breach of this Agreement.
-Failure by you, for whatever reason, to respond within five (5) business days to any inquiries made by Go Daddy to determine the validity of information provided by you, shall also be considered to be a material breach of this Agreement.
+Failure by you, for whatever reason, to provide Go Daddy with accurate and reliable information on an initial and continual basis, shall be considered to be a material breach of this Agreement and a basis for suspension and/or cancellation of the domain name.
+Failure by you, for whatever reason, to respond within five (5) business days to any inquiries made by Go Daddy to determine the validity of information provided by you, shall also be considered to be a material breach of this Agreement and a basis for suspension and/or cancellation of the domain name.
 You agree to retain a copy for your record of the receipt for purchase of your domain name.

 You agree that for each domain name registered by you, the following contact data is required: postal address, email address, telephone number, and if available, a facsimile number for the Registered Name Holder and, if different from the Registered Name Holder, the same contact information for, a technical contact, an administrative contact and a billing contact.

 You acknowledge and agree that domain name registration requires that this contact information, in whole or in part, be shared with the registry operator.
 As required by ICANN, this information must also be made publicly available by means of Whois, and that the registry operator may also be required to make this information publicly available by Whois.
 Both Go Daddy and the registry operator may be required to archive this information with a third-party escrow service.
 You hereby consent and give permission for all such requirements and disclosures.
 Further, you represent and warrant that, if you are providing information about a third party, you have notified the third party of the disclosure and the purpose for the disclosure and you have obtained the third party's consent to such disclosure.
+Registrar will not process data in a way that is incompatible with this Agreement.
+Registrar will take reasonable precautions to protect data from loss or misuse.

 You agree that for each domain name registered by you the following information will be made publicly available in the Whois directory as determined by ICANN Policy and may be sold in bulk as set forth in the ICANN agreement:

 *   The domain name;
 *   Your name and postal address;
-*   The email address, postal address, voice and fax numbers for technical and administrative contacts;
+*   The name, email address, postal address, voice and fax numbers for technical and administrative contacts;
 *   The Internet protocol numbers for the primary and secondary name servers;
 *   The corresponding names of the name servers. and
 *   The original date of registration and expiration date.
+*   Name of primary name server and secondary name server.
+*   Identity of the registrar.

 You agree that, to the extent permitted by ICANN, Go Daddy may make use of the publicly available information you provided during the registration process.
 If you engage in the reselling of domain names you agree to provide any individuals whose personal information you've obtained, information about the possible uses of their personal information pursuant to ICANN policy.
 You also agree to obtain consent, and evidence of consent, from those individuals for such use of the personal information they provide.